GNU Unifont: Distribution

-Unifont, as of version 12.0.0, is available in vector TTF, BDF, and PCF formats for the "standard build".
-Only the TrueType build is split into Unifont and two companion fonts.
+Unifont, as of version 15.0.6, is available in TTF (and OTF), BDF, PCF, .hex, and PSF formats for the "standard build".
+Only the TrueType build is split into two fonts.

 A few "specialized versions" have been built by request and made available by Paul Hardy.
 These include a bitmap TTF (SBIT) with empty glyphs filled with code-point values for FontForge users to read, a PSF bitmap with glyphs for APL programmers, and single-file versions in Roman's .hex format (see below).
 The actual organization of the source consists of smaller .hex files to be stitched together and converted to other formats in a build.

 Vectorization

 Luis Alejandro González Miranda wrote scripts to vectorize and convert the BDF font to TrueType format using FontForge.
 Paul Hardy adjusted these scripts to handle combining characters (accents, etc.) for the latest TrueType versions.

 .hex format

 The GNU Unifont .hex format defines its glyphs as either 8 or 16 pixels in width by 16 pixels in height.
 Most Western script glyphs can be defined as 8 pixels wide, while other glyphs (notably the Chinese–Japanese–Korean, or CJK set) are typically defined as 16 pixels wide.

 The unifont.hex file contains one line for each glyph.
 Each line consists of a four-digit Unicode hexadecimal code point, a colon, and the bitmap string.
-The bit string is 32 hexadecimal digits for an 8-pixel-wide glyph or 64 hexadecimal digits for a 16-pixel-wide glyph.
+The bit string is 32 hexadecimal digits for an 8-pixel-wide glyph, or 64 hexadecimal digits for a 16-pixel-wide glyph.
 The goal is to create an intermediate format that would facilitate adding new glyphs.

-A 1 bit in the bit string corresponds to an 'on' pixel.
-The pixel's bits are stored top to bottom, left to right.
+The bit string is converted from hexadecimal to binary.
+A 1 bit in the binary bit string corresponds to an 'on' pixel.
+The pixel's bits are stored line by line, from the top to the bottom, in big-endian order.